MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 **What is a study**

+Our first step in our data upload workflow is going to be creating ***a study*** in song.

-Next, we must create a study in Song.
-The concept of a study is used to group data that belongs together and must be submitted and indexed together.
+In song ***a study*** is simply a group of data that belongs together therefore will be submitted and indexed together.

-Moving forward, we will use a set of sample data prepared for a test study with the ID,`mystudy-123`.
+For this video our study is all the data we are submitting from the `mystudy-123` example data folder.

+With song we can create a study in our command line using our client or using the swagger UI

 ***